cocos/cocos-docs/en/getting-started/first-game/index.md

 Remember the Newton problem we talked about above?
 It's time to really solve this problem.

-We need to first check if the entire jump duration (_curJumpTime) has exceeded our predefined time (_jumpTime).
+First up, we need to check the entire jump duration (_curJumpTime) has exceeded our predefined time (_jumpTime).

 The test here is simple: we have set _curJumpTime to 0 at input time, so `update` only needs to: